Version 1.2 issued 18 December 2018

 - your lawful basis (opens in a new tab) for processing their personal data

-If you need users’ consent to store and process their personal data you’ll need to follow GDPR rules on obtaining consent (opens in a new tab).
+If you need users’ consent to store and process their personal data you’ll need to follow UK GDPR rules on obtaining consent (opens in a new tab).

 You must store data to meet our policy on keeping your pay and tax records (opens in a new tab).